 Prolonged Sitting: Prolonged sitting can cause the spine disc to collapse and compress on the sciatic nerve that causes pain in the buttock.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Sciatica, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Sciatica, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Scoliosis is a chronic and progressive disease which causes you to develop an abnormal curvature of the spine sideways, making you look ‘crooked’.
 Depending on the severity of the deformity, you will be able to see some distortion in your body or some form of deformities in your spine, bone, joint or muscular development.